Don't Forget The Big Picture

 Several years ago I managed the medical practice of two physicians.
 They were great guys who paid me generously, appreciated my organization, and brought in books for me to read when it was slow.
 Favorite books included Born to Run, the autobiography of Peter Peterson, and a collection of letters to shareholders by Warren Buffett.
 I found Mr. Buffett’s writing style very approachable and his principles mostly followable:)

 Recently, I came across another Buffett book, Warren Buffett’s Ground Rules.
-This book featuring snippets of his letters along with commentary by the author.
-It’s really great.
+This book featuring snippets of his letters along with commentary by the author is really great.
 I didn’t crack it until late July and when the August 1 due date came, I chose to keep it and pay the late fines.
 It’s that good!
 It made me think about the following.

 Focus on the long-term